 - If you have many large painful red bumps and pus bumps, an oral antibiotic will be used.
 Tetracycline, erythromycin, doxycycline, and minocycline are the drugs most often used.
 These pills are taken once or twice a day.
 Most often, you will need 8-10 weeks of treatment to improve your acne much.
 Each of these antibiotics has other side effects and cautions.
 Although you will receive detailed instructions, some of the things you should know include:

 - Bactrim may cause hypersensitive reaction (rash) on the skin.
-Excess sunburn and vaginal yeast infections can occur with the use of tetracycline.

 - Erythromycin may also cause stomach upset.